 7. Intro: Boy Meets Evil (J-Hope Solo)

 This really was J-Hope’s era.
-The last time his styling was this great was 2014 and he got two solos while the rest got one.
+The last time his styling was this great was 2014 and he got two solos this time around while the rest got one.
 Also, the fact he performed in the comeback trailer while Rap Monster and Suga let animators do the visual work shows he’s willing to go above and beyond.
 The shouting is what stopped him from getting number 6, because he’s trying to rap like someone who can actually rap.
 He’s much better when he’s simply making noises.

 I feel bad having a fan song up this high when it’s technically a fan song directed towards me.
 “Fan song” to me sounds like an excuse to make a shit group ballad, since it’s supposedly something only fans will enjoy.
 By “fans” it should be specified towards stans who won’t admit they like their bias more than his group’s music.
 That’s why fan songs have groups be all cutesy and smiley for the camera when the song has an MV.
 I may be blinded by my consistent admiration for Bangtan, but this sure sounds like a nice song to me.
 I could research other fan songs to prove other groups can make good fan songs, but I’d probably die of cringe.